Exploring Dalit Literature: A legacy of the Indian anti-caste movement

-Although Dalit literature originated in Maharashtra from the 1950s – 1960s, the genre, that gave expression to a historically supressed community, has emerged in all Indian literatures, from Tamil to Hindi, Bengali and Gujarati.
+Although Dalit literature originated in Maharashtra from the 1950s – 1960s, the genre, that gave expression to a historically suppressed community, has emerged in all Indian literatures, from Tamil to Hindi, Bengali and Gujarati, revealing how caste was deeply embedded in the brown psyche and culture.

-While not restricted to, early Dalit writing gave voice to “anxiety of a Dalit psyche, the Dalit community’s bondage with Mother Nature, “angry outbursts” against uprooting them without compensation, the paradoxes of caste dis-crimination in religious space, as well as modernized government bureau-cracies.”
+While not restricted to, early Dalit literature and writings gave voice to “anxiety of a Dalit psyche, the Dalit community’s bondage with Mother Nature, “angry outbursts” against uprooting them without compensation, the paradoxes of caste dis-crimination in religious space, as well as modernized government bureau-cracies.”
 (Soumitra Chakraborty in Margin Speaks: Indian Dalit Literature.
 A Review of Writing as Resistance: Literature of Emancipation, ed.
 Jaydeep Sarangi).

-Over the years, several books in the have come out to highlight not just the struggles but also the lives, culture and traditions of the Dalit community, moving beyond the scope and tone set by the seminal Waiting for A Visa by BR Ambedkar.
+Over the years, more and more voices have emerged, bringing books, poems, and stories which highlight not just the struggles but also the lives, culture, and traditions of the Dalit community, moving beyond the scope and tone set by the seminal Waiting for A Visa by BR Ambedkar.

 dalit literature list_days will come back